David Crews: Whiptail Lizard

-The whiptail lizard (A. uniparens), presented an opportunity to study first-hand how the neuroendocrine substrates underlying sexual behavior can evolve.
-In this instance, Dr. Crews used a parthenogenetic species derived from interbreeding of two sexual species.
+The desert grassland whiptail lizard (A. uniparens), presented an opportunity to study first-hand how the neuroendocrine substrates underlying sexual behavior can evolve.
+In this instance, Crews used a parthenogenetic species derived from interbreeding of two sexual species.
 Remarkably, although the descendant species consists only of females, reproducing by obligate parthenogenesis, individuals continue to display sexual behaviors that are typical of both females and males, alternating behaviors depending upon their individual hormone profiles across reproductive cycles.
-Although it is not immediately apparent what benefit could come of females engaging in male-typical behaviors in a parthenogenetic species, Dr. Crews has shown that this behavior is important to stimulate reproduction of both individuals in these pairings.
+Although it is not immediately apparent what benefit could come of females engaging in male-typical behaviors in a parthenogenetic species, Crews has shown that this behavior is important to stimulate reproduction of both individuals in these pairings.

-By comparing the unisexual descendants with their sexual ancestors, Dr. Crews revealed how hormone-brain controlling mechanisms evolve.
+By comparing the unisexual descendants with their sexual ancestors, Crews revealed how hormone-brain controlling mechanisms evolve.
 This work led to the examination of how novel hormone-brain controlling mechanisms might respond to new challenges.
 Of particular note is the revelation that the male-typical sexual behaviors which parthenogenetic females display turn out to be under the control of the postovulatory surge of progesterone rather than androgen, which the parthenogens do not produce.
-This discovery in the parthenogenetic lizard led Dr. Crews to extend his work to genetically modified mice and rats, demonstrating that progesterone is not a “female-specific” hormone but plays a critical role in sexual behavior in males.
+This discovery in the parthenogenetic lizard led Crews to extend his work to genetically modified mice and rats, demonstrating that progesterone is not a “female-specific” hormone but plays a critical role in sexual behavior in males.
 Indeed, Crews demonstrated that androgen and progesterone synergize in males to control copulatory behavior much as estrogen and progesterone synergize in females to facilitate sexual receptivity.
 These discoveries have shed light on recent work in humans suggesting a clinical significance of progesterone in male sexual behavior.

 Temperature-dependent sex determination

 Crews has been the leader in determining the physiological and molecular bases of temperature-dependent sex determination (TSD).
 Sex determination is a case study in how evolution has produced different mechanisms for achieving the same end.
 In many reptiles the sex of the offspring depends on the incubation temperature of the egg, not on genotype as in mammals.
 One question concerns how the physical stimulus of temperature is transduced into a molecular and physiological stimulus to determine an individual's gonadal sex.
-Dr. Crews demonstrated that incubation temperature acts on a group of genes homologous to those in mammals that affect gonadal differentiation.
+Crews demonstrated that incubation temperature acts on a group of genes homologous to those in mammals that affect gonadal differentiation.
 This work helped overturn the classic tenet that males are the “organized” sex and females the “default” sex.
 Today we recognize both sexes as organized and the question now becomes how the activation of a conserved network of genes leads to a binary response (ovary or testis).